 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Marketers should ensure that they hold evidence to support all claims that are likely to be interpreted as objective (rule 3.7) and must ensure that objective comparisons do not mislead (rules 3.33 – 3.36).
-In the absence of sufficient evidence, the ASA is likely to consider objective claims misleading.
-The type of evidence likely to be required by the ASA will depend on the level of claim concerned and the context in which it appears.
+Marketers should ensure that they hold evidence to support all claims that are likely to be interpreted objectively (rule 3.7) and must ensure that objective comparisons do not mislead (rule 3.33).
+In the absence of sufficient evidence, the ASA is likely to consider objective claims to be misleading.
+The substantiation likely required by the ASA will depend on the type of claim and the surrounding context.

 Is the claim objective, subjective, or puffery?

-Types of claims: Puffery and subjective claims
+Types of claims: Puffery and expressions of opinion

 Comparative claims